HazelAbraham/Langchain_codes/README.md

 Demonstrating the concept of LangChain Expression Language (LCEL) for chaining components (Prompt, Model, Parser).

 Introducing the idea of agents and attempting to use a prebuilt agent with a search tool, although encountering an error due to a missing API key.

+2. Textpreprocessing.py : This notebook  navigates through the techniques which I learnt ::: Not all is covered just the basics